“No act of kindness, no matter how small, is ever wasted.” - Aesop

 RR Orientation– All new volunteers are asked to attend this very important educational class to learn more about refugees, the process of their journey and the services received through CCS.
-Orientation is presented the second Thursday of every month at 5:45 pm at the Refugee Office on 745 E. 300 S.,SLC.
+Orientations are presented the second Thursday of every month at 5:45 pm at the Refugee Office on 745 E. 300 S.,SLC.
 In addition to the monthly schedule, we can hold individual orientation for at least 3 potential volunteers.
+There will be a special Orientation held on Thursday, April 21st at 4:00-5:30 pm in Ogden at 2504 F Avenue Ogden, 84401 (Joyce Hansen Hall Food Bank).
 For more information, please call 801-428-1155 or email

 Help a refugee family learn about life in Utah.
 There are several ways to help: Work with CCS Job Developers to teach refugees how to write a great resume and assist them in locating jobs.
 Mentor a refugee family.
 At minimum, spend 2-3 hours a week for 4-6 months helping a family acquaint to life in Utah.
 Tasks include everything from explaining American grocery stores to attending Parent-Teacher conferences.
 Teach English to refugees.
 Tutor school-age refugee children.
 Assist with the set-up of refugee family homes prior to arrival.
 Assist case managers with office help assisting with refugee transition and clerical assistance.

 Help organize and sort home furnishings in the Sharehouse.